conda/conda/docs/source/user-guide/troubleshooting.rst

     Caused by SSLError("Can\'t connect to HTTPS URL because the SSL module is not available.")

-Conda is having problems because it can't find the openssl libraries that it needs.
+Conda is having problems because it can't find the OpenSSL libraries that it needs.

 Cause
 ~~~~~

 You may observe this error cropping up after a conda update.
 More recent
-versions of conda and more recent builds of python are more strict about
+versions of conda and more recent builds of Python are more strict about
 requiring activation of environments.
 We're working on better error messages for
 them, but here's the story for now.
 Activation on Windows is a must.
-There's
+See more
-more information on activation at the activate-env_ page.
+information on activation in :ref:`Activating environments <activate-env>`.
 When you don't activate your environment,
 conda can't find the libraries that it needs.

 Solution